Remember, remember the 5th of November, a night filled with bonfires, sparklers, and different types of fireworks that might just scare your rescue.

 It’s natural for dogs to be afraid of loud noises.
 Especially when they don’t know what the noise is, where it’s coming from or when the next one is going to be.
 The unexpected noises can trigger their fight-or-flight response, causing them to become anxious or afraid.

 Traditional festivities are looking very different this year because of the pandemic.
 Major public fire displays are getting cancelled all over the country!

 While this may be a relief for dog owners, it could mean that more parents are pressured to have a fireworks party at home.
-Following concerns for pets, Sainsbury’s was the first major British retailer to stop selling fireworks last year.
+Following concerns for pets, Sainsbury’s was the first major British retailer to stop selling fireworks.
 We just wish other big retailers would follow!

 Fireworks can get set off closer to your home than you think, so it’s crucial you have a firework plan for your pets’ safety and welfare in place.